 Antibiotic susceptibility profile of uropathogenic enterobacteria isolated in the Bacteriology-Virology laboratory of the CHNU of FANN during the year 2022

+Retrospective antibiotic susceptibility profile of uropathogenic enterobacteria isolated in laboratories of the CHNU of FANN

 Abstract

 This was a retrospective study of urine cytobacteriological examinations (ECBU) aimed at determining the antibiotic sensitivity profile of enterobacteria isolated in UTIs at the bacteriology and virology laboratory of the Fann National University Hospital during the period 2022–2023.
 The prevalence of UTIs was 23.7%, enterobacteria represented 70.32% of the isolated germs with a predominance of E.coli (48.5%) followed by K. pneumonia (23.7%) and Enterobacter spp.
-(11. 6%).We noted poor susceptibility of the strains to beta-lactams, with ESBL rates of 46% for E. coli, 53.5% for K. pneumoniae, and 50% for Enterobacter spp.
+(11. 6%).
+The results were poor susceptibility of the strains to beta-lactams, with ESBL rates of 46% for E. coli, 53.5% for K. pneumoniae, and 50% for Enterobacter spp.
 ESBL-Es had good susceptibility to imipenem and amikacin (91.9%) and (83.7%), respectively.
-However, poor activity was noted with floroquinolones, with resistance rates of 66.7% for ciprofloxacin and 62% for norfloxacin.
+However, poor activity was for floroquinolones, with resistance rates of 66.7%, for ciprofloxacin and 62% for norfloxacin.
+The activity of aminoglycosides and imipenem remains acceptable, and these molecules could constitute an alternative in the management of UTIs.

 Keywords: infection, antibiotic, uropathogens, susceptibility